ankita397/Blind75_NC/README.md

 # LeetCode DSA Solutions (Blind 75)

 This repository contains my solutions to the **Blind 75** list of Data Structures and Algorithms (DSA) problems from LeetCode.
-The solutions are organized by topic and are written in various programming languages (e.g., Python, Java, C++).
+The solutions are organized by topic and are written in Java.

 ---